I specialise in delivering personal safety training, modern karate practice, and writing about self protection and the

-I began my martial arts training in Shotokan Karate.
+I began my martial arts training in Shotokan Karate in 1991.
 Early cross-training in Steelwire Mantis and years of Aikido training whet my appetite for personal study and cross-training.
 I realised very quickly that I wanted to explore personal safety, self defence and karate in greater depth.
-I was awarded my first black belt in Shotokan Karate in 1995 by Shihan Roger Hall.
+In 1995 I was awarded my first black belt in Shotokan Karate by Shihan Roger Hall.
 In addition to my own studies I have held external Self Protection qualifications in three other systems.
-I am lucky to have had the opportunity to cross-train with many great teachers.
-I have been influenced by a wide range of great subject matter specialists in diverse fields in different countries.
+I am lucky to have had the opportunity to cross-train with many great teachers and have been influenced by a wide range of subject matter specialists in diverse fields in different countries.

 My Books and Blog